-Upon the closing of this offering we will enter into an employment agreement with Dr. Nardo.
-Under the terms of Dr. Nardo's employment agreement, he will hold the position of Senior Vice President, Development and receive a base salary of \$270,000 annually.
-In addition, Dr. Nardo will be eligible to receive an annual bonus, with a target amount equal to forty percent (40%) of Dr. Nardo's base salary.
+On August 17, 2021, we entered into an employment agreement with Dr. Nardo, which was subsequently amended on December 6, 2021 and January 1, 2022 (as amended, the Nardo Agreement).
+Under the terms of the Nardo Agreement, he holds the position of Senior Vice President, Development and receives a base salary of \$280,000 annually.
+In addition, Dr. Nardo is eligible to receive an annual bonus, with a target amount equal to forty percent (40%) of Dr. Nardo's base salary.
 The actual amount of each annual bonus will be based upon the level of achievement of our corporate objectives and Dr. Nardo's individual objectives, in each case, as established by us and Dr. Nardo for the calendar year with respect to which the annual bonus relates.
 The determination of the level of achievement of the corporate objectives and the Dr. Nardo's individual performance objectives for a year shall be made by us in our reasonable discretion.
-In addition, pursuant to the terms of his employment agreement, Dr. Nardo will be eligible to receive, from time to time, equity awards under our existing equity incentive plan, or any other equity incentive plan we may adopt in the future, and the terms and conditions of such awards, if any, will be determined by our board of directors or Compensation Committee, in their discretion.
-Dr. Nardo will also be eligible to participate in any executive benefit plan or program we adopt.
+In addition, pursuant to the terms of his employment agreement, Dr. Nardo is eligible to receive, from time to time, equity awards under our existing equity incentive plan, or any other equity incentive plan we may adopt in the future, and the terms and conditions of such awards, if any, will be determined by our board of directors or Compensation Committee, in their discretion.
+Dr. Nardo is also eligible to participate in any executive benefit plan or program we adopt.